riyadhossain1998/Android-Studio-Projects/README.md

-# MoneyDexter - might actually help you get rid of your debts
+# MoneyDexter -a book-keeping app

 <p> This is a book keeping app that I have been working on for the past week, there's still a lot to implement and I am currently working
 on it while balancing school to make it functionable.
 The app was written in Kotlin using Android Studio.